 Matteawan Gallery will present Greg Slick: New Work, with an opening reception Saturday, June 8, 6 – 9 p.m.
 The exhibition runs through June 29 and features abstract paintings and works on paper.
 In conjunction with the exhibition, Slick will introduce a new artist’s book titled Head Arrangement, which focuses on his recent series of gouaches.

 On view are works from the 16-piece series of gouaches on paper titled Head Arrangement.
 “Head arrangement” is a term used by jazz musicians that refers to arranging an old standard, memorizing it, improvising, but never writing down the adaptation.
 There is an improvisational quality to these works; Slick did not plan the paintings in advance but painted what felt right on the paper at that moment.
-Also included in the exhibition are new abstract paintings on wood panels that continue Slick’s interest in breaking down and reinterpreting the conventions of modernist painting.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Also included in the exhibition are new abstract paintings on wood panels that continue Slick’s interest in breaking down and reinterpreting the conventions of modernist painting.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.